m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

 # Input Stage Switching Behaviour

-The pulses applied to the harmonic divider chains is derived from either the internal VCO or the "Ext X In" input via the input stage formed of Q4 & Q5, Q6 and IC6C.
+The pulses applied to the SubHarmonics' divider chains are derived from either
+* the internal VCO or
+* the "Ext X In" input
+via the input stage formed of Q4 & Q5, Q6 and IC6C.

 These active stages amplify the input and form it into a pulse signal, which is saturated at levels of the +/- 12V